-Each share of Series E Preferred Stock has a stated value of \$1,000 and is convertible, at any time at the option of the holder thereof, into a number of shares of our common stock determined by dividing the stated value by the initial conversion price of \$0.70, subject to the 4.99% ownership limitation described below.
-The Series E Preferred Stock has no dividend rights, liquidation preference or other preferences over our common stock and has no voting rights except as provided in the Certificates of Designation of Preferences, Rights and Limitations for the Convertible Preferred Stock, as filed with the Secretary of State of the State of Delaware, or as otherwise required by law.
-Shares of common stock underlying the Series E Preferred Stock are being registered for resale by the selling security holders pursuant to the Registration Statement of which this prospectus forms a part.
+Each share of Series D Preferred Stock has a stated value of \$1,000 and is convertible, at any time at the option of the holder thereof, into a number of shares of our common stock determined by dividing the stated value by the initial conversion price of \$1.805, subject to the 4.99% ownership limitation described below.
+The Series D Preferred Stock has no dividend rights, liquidation preference or other preferences over our common stock and has no voting rights except as provided in the Certificates of Designation of Preferences, Rights and Limitations for the Convertible Preferred Stock, as filed with the Secretary of State of the State of Delaware, or as otherwise required by law.
+Shares of common stock underlying the Series D Preferred Stock are being registered for resale by the selling security holders pursuant to the Registration Statement of which this prospectus forms a part.

-The Warrants to purchase an aggregate of 10,750,000 shares of common stock are exercisable at any time after the six month anniversary of their issuance.
-The Warrants include the Offering Warrants to purchase 10,000,000 shares of common stock, which expire five years from their initial date of issuance.
-All of the Warrants issued in the Initial Closing have an exercise price of \$0.92 per share, which will be reset to \$0.70 per share at the Second Closing.
-Shares of common stock underlying the aggregate of 10,750,000 Warrants are being registered for resale by the selling security holders pursuant to the Registration Statement of which this prospectus forms a part.
+Warrants to purchase an aggregate of 12,390,582 shares of common stock are exercisable immediately after issuance.
+The Warrants include the Offering Warrants to purchase 11,800,554 shares of common stock, which expire five years from the earlier of (i) the effectiveness of the Registration Statement of which this prospectus forms a part and (ii) December 2, 2016.
+All of the Offering Warrants have an exercise price of \$1.69 per share.
+The Warrants also include the HCW Warrants issued to H.C.
+Wainwright & Co., LLC and related persons to purchase 590,028 shares of common stock, which are exercisable immediately after issuance, and have a five-year term from the earlier of (i) the effectiveness of the Registration Statement of which this prospectus forms a part and (ii) December 2, 2016, and a per share exercise price of \$2.26.
+Shares of common stock underlying the aggregate of 12,390,582 Warrants are being registered for resale by the selling security holders pursuant to the Registration Statement of which this prospectus forms a part.
 The Warrants are subject to certain ownership limitations as described below.

-The Series E Preferred Stock and the Warrants contain limitations that prevent the holder of any Series E Preferred Stock or Warrants from acquiring shares upon conversion of the Series E Preferred Stock, or exercise of a Warrant, that would result in the number of shares beneficially owned by it and its affiliates exceeding 4.99% of the total number of shares of our common stock then issued and outstanding.
-In addition, upon certain changes in control of NeuroMetrix, the holder of shares of Series E Preferred Stock or Warrants can elect to receive, subject to certain limitations and assumptions, securities in a successor entity equal to the value of the Series E Preferred Stock or Warrants or if holders of common stock are given a choice of cash or property, then cash or property equal to the value of the outstanding Series E Preferred Stock or Warrants.
-The Series

-E Preferred Stock and Warrants were issued pursuant to the Purchase Agreement and the Engagement Letter (as both are defined on the cover of this prospectus).
+The Series D Preferred Stock and the Warrants contain limitations that prevent the holder of any Series D Preferred Stock or Warrants from acquiring shares upon conversion of the Series D Preferred Stock, or exercise of a Warrant, that would result in the number of shares beneficially owned by it and its affiliates exceeding 4.99% of the total number of shares of our common stock then issued and outstanding.
+In addition, upon certain changes in control of NeuroMetrix, the holder of shares of Series D Preferred Stock or Warrants can elect to receive, subject to certain limitations and assumptions, securities in a successor entity equal to the value of the Series D Preferred Stock or Warrants or if holders of common stock are given a choice of cash or property, then cash or property equal to the value of the outstanding Series D Preferred Stock or Warrants.
+The Series D Preferred Stock and Warrants were issued pursuant to the Purchase Agreement and the Engagement Letter (as both are defined on the cover of this prospectus).